apispoint/snyder/README.md

         Ellipsoid e = new Ellipsoid(6378137.0, 298.257223563);

         //
-        // Print all available parameters
+        // Print all available parameters (for reference only)
         //
         for(String prop : proj.getDatumProperties())
             System.out.println(prop);